 With his wife, Mary Kay Stoehr, he owned and operated the recreational map company Trails Illustrated which was acquired by the National Geographic Society.

-Prior to entering the map business, he worked for two major international equipment manufacturers in a variety of positions including international sales manager, product manager, quality assurance manager, strategic planning manager and overall factory operations manager including production, engineering, and all fulfillment related operations..
+Prior to entering the map business, he worked for two major international equipment manufacturers in a variety of positions including international sales manager, product manager, quality assurance manager, strategic planning manager and manufacturing manager including production, engineering, and all materials and fulfillment related operations.